facebookarchive/flux/README.md

 ## Getting Started

-Guides and examples can be found on github: [here](./examples).
+Start by looking through the [guides and examples](./examples) on Github.
 For more resources and API docs check out [facebook.github.io/flux](http://facebook.github.io/flux).

 ## How Flux works